TargetPackage/socialhunter/README.md

 # Donation

-Loved the project?
-You can buy me a coffee
+Love the project?
+You can buy the tool's creator `@utkusen` a coffee:

 <a href="https://www.buymeacoffee.com/utkusen" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>